 Your average security camera will have a built-in storage system like an SD card, though most cameras today offer a cloud-storage option, too.
-Don’t worry, a monthly storage subscription will only cost about $4 a month.
+As of late 2020, Safety.com says a monthly monitoring service subscription will cost about $15 to $35 a month.
 However, most companies only store video clips for up to a certain amount of time, from a few days to a month.

 Also note that some cameras only record motion-activated footage, while others offer live, continuous coverage.
 Motion-activated footage might be best if you’re only concerned about trespassers and suspicious characters.
 Whether you choose a built-in storage system or cloud-based system is completely up to you, but cloud storage may be more convenient for busy households.